 - Determination of the need for additional referrals or testing procedures

-- Assistance in establishing consultation with a dietition prior to and during treatments
+- Assistance in establishing consultation with a dietitian prior to and during treatment

 - Provides information needed to establish an individualized intervention program, and may lead to recommendations for additional testing procedures

 - Provides baseline information prior to cancer treatments